athomasoriginal/com.betweentwoparens/README.md

 ### Links

 Prefer reference links because they are reusable, allow for cleaner reading/editing of the post and when you need to update links they are all in one place.
 Seriously.
 This is a maintenance win.

+### Writing Style

+* Less formal
+  * e.g. `you're` instead of `you are`

 ## Blog Features